SiliconCarbideCube/create-redstone-additions/README.md

-### Select the desired branch for Forge and Fabric to view their source code.
+### Select the desired branch for Forge or Fabric to view their source code.

 # About Create: Redstone Additions